rokath/trice/docs/TriceConfigProjectImageSizeOptimization.md

 With GCC use the `-flto` CLI switch directly.

+### LLVM ARM Clang

+This compiler is much faster and creates the smallest images.
+Right now it uses the GCC libs and linker.

 ###  5.4. <a name='OtherIDEsandcompilers'></a>Other IDE´s and compilers

 Please check the manuals and create a pull request or simply let me know.